 Your Christmas eCommerce campaigns should launch by early October if you want to take full advantage of online shoppers.
 For the business-to-business (B2B) market, you should start even earlier.
-The online holiday season starts early because it ends early due to shipping time.
+The online holiday season starts early because it ends early due to shipping time, and other factors can amplify the urgency (such as a pandemic).
 If you serve Canadians from another country or export your products outside of Canada, still more time is required for guaranteed delivery.

 Every year, more Canadians do their holiday shopping online, citing convenience, crowds and selection as their primary motivators.

 “With regards to Canadian retailers, it’s not surprising that more than half of respondents shopping within Canada are shopping online,” said Craig Calvert, Director of Customer Solutions, UPS Canada.
 “We continue to see an increase in e-commerce, which plays a key role in the growth and success of Canadian small and medium sized businesses.”